Social Security & Benefits

 Key Resources

-Official page on the 2025 repeal of WEP and GPO, including retroactive payment guidance for affected retirees.
+SSA's explainer on the January 2025 repeal of WEP and GPO, including who benefits (such as those with foreign-pension-covered work) and payment timing.